Attitude (magazine)

-Attitude (stylised in all lowercase) is a British gay lifestyle magazine owned by Stream Publishing Limited.
-It is sold worldwide as a physical magazine, and as a digital download for the iPad and iPhone via the App Store, and for Android devices via the Google Play Store.
+Attitude is a British gay lifestyle magazine owned by Stream Publishing Limited.
+It is sold worldwide as a physical magazine and as a digital download.
 The first issue of Attitude appeared in May 1994.
 A separate Thai edition was published from March 2011 to April 2018, a Vietnamese edition launched in November 2013, and editions in Belgium and the Netherlands launched in February 2017.

-History of ownership

-Attitude began publication in 1994 as part of the Northern and Shell Group owned by Richard Desmond, and having been through a succession of owners subsequent to its sale in 2004 (commensurate with Desmond's takeover of Express Newspapers) it was acquired in September 2016 by contract publisher Stream Publishing.
-The owner of Stream Publishing, Darren Styles, had previously launched the successful Attitude Awards for the brand (in October 2012) and acquired the English-language rights to Winq, the luxury lifestyle magazine for gay men, from its Amsterdam-based owner (the Media Mansion) in August 2013.
+Publication

+Circulation

+According to marketing news website The Drum, "Attitude's circulation is not audited by ABC and it does not declare its figures, but it promotes itself as the UK's best-selling gay magazine."
+Attitude and Gay Times are considered the top gay men's magazines.
+Attitude describes its typical reader as "a gay male professional, typically in his 20s or 30s".